Curation

 Audience learning does not accumulate.
 A visitor who has seen fifty exhibitions under the fused genre has fifty experiences of exhibitions; they do not have a fifty-exhibition education in how to read a thesis, evaluate a framework, locate a disagreement, or follow a lineage.
 The genre's structural opacity prevents the viewing capacity from developing, because what would be taught (how to read the layers) is never made available.

 The refusal-to-finish disappears as an option.
 An exhibition that closes becomes a verdict.
 A verdict issued by the institutional body of the museum or biennale circulates as permanent.
-MoVD's nine-year refusal demonstrates that the refusal is architecturally available, but the demonstration is ignored in ordinary curatorial practice because the institutional form does not permit running exhibitions indefinitely.
+The refusal is architecturally available — a practice can hold its thesis open across years — but the institutional form does not permit running exhibitions indefinitely.
 The fusion's institutional embodiment forecloses a move the architecture could otherwise make.

 Applying SDC in this domain means producing three artefacts where the current genre produces one.

 Layer 3 — the narration that connects the first two.
 Wall text, catalogue essay, exhibition design, public programme, gallery talk, press release.
 Each makes visible how the inclusion and positioning of works follows from the thesis applied to the descriptions.
 The narration is explicitly narration, not description; it reports a verdict that has already been issued at Layer 2 against material preserved at Layer 1.
 The narration therefore does not issue verdicts at the moment of the visitor's reading — it shows the visitor where the verdict was issued and how to re-enter the argument.
-MoVD's Books section names the posture: the reader (visitor) must do their own judgement work, and the narration's job is to make the Layer 1 and Layer 2 material available for that work, not to pre-empt it.
+The reader (visitor) must do their own judgement work, and the narration's job is to make the Layer 1 and Layer 2 material available for that work, not to pre-empt it.

 Layer 1 alone is insufficient — without a thesis, it is archival material that closes nothing.
 Layer 2 alone is a slogan — without descriptions, a thesis is a stance.
 Layer 3 alone is the current genre — compressed narration without separated layers, delivering a verdict the visitor cannot re-enter.
 The three together are the separation.
 Each layer is contestable independently.
 A visitor can accept the thesis and reject its application to a specific work; accept the descriptions and reject the thesis; accept the narration's account of how the two connect and reject the connection.
 The exhibition becomes a structure the visitor can enter rather than a verdict the visitor must absorb.

 One further architectural commitment is specific to curation: the institutional layer should also be visible.
 A museum is not neutral; a biennale is not neutral; a commercial gallery is not neutral.
 The institutional body shapes what thesis is possible, what descriptions are admissible, and what narration is permitted.
-MoVD's Offices section names this by making the institutional framework its own section.
 A curation under SDC would include, as a fourth artefact, an institutional statement: what the institution is, what it can and cannot do, who funds it, whose interests it serves, what it refuses to programme.
 This is not a political appendix; it is the background against which the other three layers become legible.

 The descriptive–normative distinction has been available since Hume.
 G. E. Moore formalised it at the level of the ethical proposition.
 Boris Groys has argued that curation is always evaluation-in-selection, which concedes the fusion as the profession's self-image.
 Brian O'Doherty named the white cube as the curatorial apparatus whose neutrality was itself a thesis.
 None of this literature is new; what SDC adds to it is architectural enforceability — the insistence that the distinction does not maintain itself in prose or in exhibition design and must be held up by form.